grafana/mimir/tutorials/play-with-grafana-mimir/README.md

    ```
    count:up
    ```
-1. Check the alerts are correctly set to fire using the [Alertmanager UI](http://localhost:9009/alertmanager), which may require up to one minute to display after configuration.
+1. Check the alerts are correctly firing using the [Alertmanager UI](http://localhost:9009/alertmanager), which may require up to one minute to display after configuration.

 ## Summary

 In this tutorial you started running Grafana Mimir locally in a high-available setup, including using a Prometheus instance to remote write some metrics to Grafana Mimir and query them using Grafana Mimir with Grafana.
 You also explored some of the dashboards provided by the Grafana Mimir team and learned how to configure rules.